Seagate/cortx/doc/integrations/pulsar/Documentation.md

 2. Untar pulsar binary tar and the offloaders tar
 3. cd into the pulsar directory(apache-pulsar-2.7.1).
 Lets call this PULSAR_HOME and all our work is done from here.
 4. copy offloaders folder from the untared offloaders directory into PULSAR_HOME
-5. Copy pulsar-env.sh from pulsar folder in this repo into PULSAR_HOME.
+5. Copy pulsar-env.sh from setup folder in this repo into PULSAR_HOME.
 Change the s3 access key and secret key to the ones created from Cortx GUI.
-6. Replace conf/standalone.conf and conf/broker.conf in PULSAR_HOME with the files in pulsar folder in this repo.
+6. Replace conf/standalone.conf and conf/broker.conf in PULSAR_HOME with the files in setup folder in this repo.
 7. Run pulsar:
 ```
 . pulsar-env.sh